 Overdenture

-An overdenture is a type of removable denture that is designed to fit over remaining natural teeth or dental implants.
-Unlike a conventional denture, which rests directly on the gums, an overdenture provides additional support and stability through its connection to existing teeth or dental implants.
-Overdentures are often considered a more secure and functional option for individuals who have some remaining natural teeth or have chosen to undergo dental implant placement.
+An overdenture is designed to fit over your remaining natural teeth or dental implants.
+Unlike a conventional denture, which rests directly on your gums, an overdenture connects to your existing teeth or implants to give extra support and stability.

 Types of materials for dentures